 where channel busy time is defined to be the number of microseconds during which the CS mechanism, as

 defined in 9.3.2.1, has indicated a channel busy indication.
+For a channel subject to a Channel Load Request where the PHY-CCA.indication primitive includes a channel-list parameter, the channel shall be regarded as idle if the STATUS parameter equals IDLE or the channel-list parameter does not include any elements that fall within the channel width of the channel subject to the Channel Load Request; and otherwise the channel shall be regarded as busy.

 If dot11RMChannelLoadMeasurementActivated is false, a station shall reject the received Channel Load